novucs/tennis/README.md

   of a specified player.
 Each node is given a size, which can be used for performing these `O(log n)` operations.

+### Indexing
+We must take into account that third parties, whom are feeding us the data, may not understand nor wish to feed us our direct object references.
+Instead we will probably be given either player names or other types of identification.
+These can be used as keys which may then be used for indexing our own player profiles.
+Hash tables provide a speedy average lookup time of `O(1)` for this operation, so these will be used as a form of compatibility when interfacing with the data provider.

 #### Hash table
 - Space complexity: `O(n)`
 - Best case search, insertion and deletion: `O(1)`
 - Average case search, insertion and deletion: `O(1)`
 - Worst case search, insertion and deletion: `O(n)`

-### Static
+### Sorting
-Static (immutable) data may be provided to the application if all games are finished.
-We can still use the solution provided with streamed data.
-Though there are some downfalls that can be avoided since we are certain the data cannot change.

-Some operations in our previous solution have a worst case time complexity of `O(n)`, therefore processing the entire data set will give us an overall worst case time complexity of `O(n^2)`.
+Season scoreboards are calculated quite differently.
+This program provides the season updates on batch (i.e. after a round ends), therefore a more appropriate algorithm for maintaining an ordered collection should be chosen.
+Some operations in our tournament solution have a worst case time complexity of `O(n)`, therefore processing the entire data set will give us an overall worst case time complexity of `O(n^2)`.
 As stated before, there are sorting algorithms that provide a worst case scenario of `O(n log n)`.
 Sorting is also able to put the data into an array data structure.
 Arrays have a guaranteed lookup time of `O(1)`, which is more optimal than the trees `O(log n)`.
-Hence a sorting algorithm would be better than a tree for static data.
+Hence a sorting algorithm would be better than a tree for less frequently updated data.

 This then leaves the question "What sorting algorithm should be used?".
 There tons of different sorting algorithms, all with their own sets of advantages and